kayannr/Citi-Bike-Analytics/README.md

 * III: Age Analysis
 ![Dashboard_4](Figures/Dashboards/AGE_ANALYSIS.png)
 >   * 1.
-The highest trip duration is at 51.
+The highest trip duration during the 4-month Covid-19 lockdown is at age 51.
 >   * 2.
-The peak at age 111 for average trip duration could be erroneous.
+The peak at age 111 for average trip duration can be determined as erroneous.
 >   * 3.
 There are more costumers than subscribers at age 50.
 >   * 4.
 There are more subscribers than costumers at age 30.
 >   * 5.
 There number of subscribers and costumers is the same for ages older than 50.